 NOTAMs, AMOCs.
 The FAA uses many acronyms.
 Translate for me.

-AMOC stands for Alternative Means of Compliance.
+AMOC stands for Alternative Method of Compliance.
 The AMOC process allows operators or manufacturers to demonstrate alternative ways to mitigate an unsafe situation.
-This process will be used to clear altimeters that have been proven to be reliable and accurate in the high-powered 5G environment.
+This process is used to clear altimeters that have been proven to be reliable and accurate in certain high-powered 5G environments.

 What are radio altimeters?